OSVTAC/OSVTAC.github.io/meetings/2019/2019-06-13/minutes.md

 Chair Jerdonek suggested discussing the public collaboration aspect that he mentioned during item 7, and discussing digital signatures again.
-He also suggested discussing long-terms project governance.
+He also suggested discussing long-term project governance.

 Member Wasserman suggested discussing public feedback that would come out of upcoming presentations about the project.